flyteorg/flyte/rsts/gettingstarted_scale.rst

       flytectl version

 #.
 Flyte can be deployed locally using a single Docker container — we refer to this as the ``flyte-sandbox`` environment.
 You can also run this getting started against a hosted or pre-provisioned environment.
-Refer to the `deployment guide <>` to learn how to deploy a flyte cluster.
+Refer to :ref:`deployment` section to learn how to deploy a flyte cluster.

    .. tabs::